Akihira77/Diagnosa_backend/README.md

+# Note

+To use this project with our database you can pull from docker hub <https://hub.docker.com/r/dikaakihira17/gigih-capstone-backend>

+You need our database to be able to chat with AI with proper answer because our database have the embedded data

+# Feature

+-   Register & Login
+-   Chat with Health AI Assistant
+-   See Chat History

 # How To Run

-first run in your terminal
+First run in your terminal

 ```MD
 npm install
 ```

-then create .env file and see `src/@types/environment.d.ts` to see what's needed in .env file
+Then create .env file and see `src/@types/environment.d.ts` or `.env.example` to see what's needed in .env file

-then you can run
+Then run

 ```MD
 npm run dev